binpash/hs/report/benchmarks/dgsh/README.md

 Replace `1` with the appropriate benchmark number as needed.

-The outputs from running the benchmarks are saved in the `<hs_top>/report/output/bus-analytics` directory.
+The outputs from running the benchmarks are saved in the `<hs_top>/report/output/dgsh` directory.
 Each sub-benchmark will have its own subdirectory.
 Each subdirectory will contain the following files:

 - `error`: empty if the benchmark execution completes successfully without differences in output between `sh` and `hs`; non-empty if differences are found.
 - `hs_time`: execution time of the `hs`.
 - `sh_time`: execution time of the `sh`.
 - `hs_log`: logs of `hs`.

-### Benchmark details
- Mass-Transport System Analytics

-This set of scripts script is part of [a recent study on OASA](https://insidestory.gr/article/noymera-leoforeia-athinas) from Diomidis Spinellis and Eleftheria Tsaliki.
-OASA is the the mass-transport system supporting the city of Athens.

-1. `1.sh`: Vehicles on the road per day
-2. `2.sh`: Days a vehicle is on the road
-3. `3.sh`: Hours each vehicle is on the road
-4. `4.sh`: Hours monitored each day
-5. `5.sh`: Hours each bus is active each day